Getting started

 Usage (desktop)

-After installation, the Requal app can be launched from the R console with the following command:
+After installation, Requal can be launched from the R console with the following command:

 The development version contains the latest features, but might be less stable than a released version.

-You can install the development version of Requal from GitHub by running this code in R:
+To access the latest features, you can install the development version of Requal from the developer’s R-Universe repository by running this code in R: